shilpabanerjee1/tradeviews/README.md

 # tradeviews
-this a a project over trading platfrom presentation
+this is a project over trading platfrom presentation